What is hemophilia?

 Bleeding problems are common and often follow a fall, sprain or strain.

 Bleeding problems often happen one or more times a week for no reason.

 If hemophilia runs in your family and you are planning to have children, ask your doctor about tests that can show if you are a carrier.
 (Only females can be carriers.)
 This will allow you to make informed decisions about pregnancy and prenatal care.

 Hemophilia can be treated by replacing missing blood clotting factors.
-This is called clotting factor replacement therapy.
-Clotting factor concentrate is injected into a vein.
+This can be done with clotting factor replacement therapy.
 Replacement therapy can prevent or treat bleeding episodes.

-You may need to take medicines, such as desmopressin (for example, DDAVP or Octostim), that help prevent bleeding.
+You may need to take medicines that help prevent bleeding.
 You might take medicines at certain times, such as before you have surgery or dental work.
-Some people also need pain medicine to help with pain from joint damage.
+Talk to your doctor about what options may be right for you.

-You can live a normal life with treatment.
 Hemophilia treatment centres are available at most large medical centres.
 They are an excellent resource to help you and your family get the best care for this condition.

 You can take steps at home to prevent bleeding episodes and improve your health.

 - Learn how to recognize bleeding episodes so you can start treatment right away.

 - Stay at a healthy weight.
 Additional stress on joints can trigger bleeding episodes.